AdobeDocs/campaign-web.en/help/v8/audience/create-audience.md

 Campaign Web allows you to create new audiences into a visual workflow canvas.
 Beyond starting from scratch to create a simple audience, you can also leverage workflow activities to refine your audience.
 For instance, you can combine multiple audiences into a single one, enrich your audience with external attributes, or divide a it into multiple audiences based on rules of your choice.

 Once you've crafted your workflow, the resulting audiences are automatically stored within Campaign database alongside your existing ones.
-These audiences can then be targeted in campaigns or standalone deliveries.
+These audiences can then be targeted in workflows or standalone deliveries.

 ## Create your first audience {#create}